Hybrid Workforce Skills And Challenges

 2. Coordination

-Hybrid teams need to find a way to coordinate and collaborate with remote and in-office workers.
-Since there’s usually extra effort required to coordinate with remote teammates, they might get left out of minor decisions or even crucial decisions made by in-office workers.
+Hybrid teams need to find a way to coordinate and collaborate with remote workers and in-office workers.
+Since there’s usually extra effort required to coordinate with remote teammates, they might get left out of minor or even crucial decisions made by in-office workers.

 3. Connection

-The Skills
+The Hybrid Work Model: Essential Skills

 1. Online security skills